 Phase II E911 rules require wireless service providers to provide more precise location information to PSAPs; specifically, the latitude and longitude of the caller.
 This information must be accurate to within 50 to 300 meters depending upon the type of location technology used.

-The FCC recently required wireless carriers to provide more precise location information to PSAPs.
-As a result, wireless carriers will be required to comply with the FCC’s location accuracy rules at either a county-based or PSAP-based geographic level.
-The new standards apply to outdoor measurements only, as indoor use poses unique obstacles.
+Wireless carriers are required to comply with the FCC’s location accuracy rules at either a county-based or PSAP-based geographic level.
+These standards apply to outdoor measurements only, as indoor use poses unique obstacles.

-For more information about wireless 911 service, see the FCC consumer guide .
+For more information about wireless 911 services, see the FCC Wireless 911 Services consumer guide .

 VoIP and 911